open-telemetry/oteps/text/0080-remove-metric-gauge.md

 The [Observer instrument](./0072-metric-observer.md) is semantically identical to the metric Gauge instrument, only it is reported via a callback instead of synchronous API calls.
-Implentation has shown that Gauge instruments are difficult to reason about because the semantics of a "last value" Aggregator have to address questions about statefulness--the SDK's ability to recall old values.
+Implementation has shown that Gauge instruments are difficult to reason about because the semantics of a "last value" Aggregator have to address questions about statefulness--the SDK's ability to recall old values.
 Observer